 LLM context windows are ephemeral.
 Your application state lives in a database.
 Every agent session starts cold unless something bridges them.
 Lattice is that bridge.
+If you've ever had an agent repeat work, contradict itself, or forget what happened in a previous session — that's the problem Lattice solves.

 Your DB (SQLite)